rhasselbaum/duplicity-unattended/README.md

 Here are the steps I generally follow to set up backups on a new host.
 I use separate keys, buckets, and AWS credentials so the compromise of any host doesn't affect others.

+The following instructions assume you are using AWS.
+If you are using GCP, please skip ahead to "Set up the host."

 ### Set up an S3 bucket

 First, create an S3 bucket and IAM user/group/policy with read-write access to it.
 The included `cfn/host-bucket.yaml` CloudFormation template can do this for you automatically.
 To apply it: